-9 Best Practices for Ensuring Cloud Compliance of Healthcare Data
+Ensuring Cloud Compliance of Healthcare Data

-17 Sep 2021 by Datacenters.com Cloud
+19 Sep 2023 by Datacenters.com Cloud

 For a sector that has traditionally lagged behind its peers, the healthcare sector is leading the way in cloud computing adoption.
 As per the West Monroe Partners study, 35% of healthcare facilities surveyed stored more than 50% of their records or infrastructural facilities in the cloud.
-While compared to other sectors, healthcare has proven to be one of the furthest along with cloud adoption.
-For example, in comparison, 31% of energy and utility companies and 18% of financial services companies used the cloud to store 50 percent of company data or infrastructure.

-Healthcare organizations face more significant risks compared to other businesses when it comes to data breaches and additional privacy and security concerns.
+Healthcare organizations face more significant risks compared to other businesses when it comes to data breaches and additional privacy and cloud security concerns.
 For example, patients and practitioners exchange personal information, such as contact information, for mutual benefits gained through collaboration, making them susceptible to data breach risks.

 Cloud hosting has been widely adopted by businesses worldwide, and adoption rates in the healthcare industry have been high compared to most sectors.
 Healthcare CIOs and other senior HIT executives are responsible for securing and protecting patient data, adhering to HIPAA regulations, and leveraging technological innovations to reduce costs and improve performance.
 As a result of the high level of regulations, there is a risk-averse technology culture in some portions of the healthcare industry that rewards the status quo and slows progress.